akka/akka/akka-docs/pending/transactors-java.rst

       }
   }

-To exeucte directly before or after the coordinated transaction, override the ``before`` and ``after`` methods.
+To execute directly before or after the coordinated transaction, override the ``before`` and ``after`` methods.
 These methods also expect partial functions like the receive method.
 They do not execute within the transaction.

 To completely bypass coordinated transactions override the ``normally`` method.
 Any message matched by ``normally`` will not be matched by the other methods, and will not be involved in coordinated transactions.
 In this method you can implement normal actor behavior, or use the normal STM atomic for local transactions.